HOW MUCH DOES PrEP COST AT PULSE CLINIC?

 You can bring the official reports to the clinic ans show it to the doctor, your doctor will consider that according to your test results and date that the test was done.

-That is a black market, we do not support black market.
+That is a black market, we DO NOT SUPPORT BLACK MARKET.
+If you take PrEP without knowing that you are HIV positive, it can lead to drug resistant HIV infection.
 What we are trying to provide for our community is smart and proper way to be protected by PrEP.

 Buying medication over the internet or from the pharmacy is bad idea unless you can be sure that the supplier is legitimate.